junior-devleague/cyber-security/projects/Final-Project-OSINT.md

 [Sans Pen Test](https://www.sans.org/reading-room/whitepapers/auditing/conducting-penetration-test-organization-67)

 ## Part 2: Presentation
-From the OSINT you have gathered you need to create a proffesional report detailing the information you found, the tools used, and your suggestions on how the compnay/business could improve their security posture.
+From the OSINT you have gathered you need to create a professional report detailing the information you found, the tools used, and your suggestions on how the company/business could improve their security posture.